jacobmarks/Original-Wolfram-Quantum-Framework/README.md

 # QuantumComputing

-Symbolic Quantum Computing Package for the Wolfram Language.
+Original version of the Symbolic Quantum Computing Package for the Wolfram Language.
 Includes support for qudits, mixed states, and generation of reversible quantum circuits from classical boolean functions.
-This package began as a project during the Wolfram Summer School 2017, and grew into an internship in Algorithms R&D for Wolfram Research.
+This package began as a project during the Wolfram Summer School 2017, spun out as an internship in Algorithms R&D for Wolfram Research, and has since grown to become the [Wolfram Quantum Computing Framework](https://www.wolframcloud.com/obj/wolframquantumframework/DeployedResources/Paclet/Wolfram/QuantumFramework/).

 ## Getting Started